|Name||The Buzzer, Жужжалка, UVB-76, UZB-76, MDZhB, ZhUOZ|

 |Known counterpart stations||The Pip, The Squeaky Wheel, Plovets-41|

 "The Buzzer" is a common nickname for a Russian Western Military District commandment network, which operates on the frequencies 4625 & 6998 kHz around the clock.
 The name comes from its signature channel marker used to keep the frequency clear - 1.25 s buzzing tone, followed by a 1.85 s pause.

 The Buzzer was first reported as early as 1976, and as late as 1982.
 Prior to 1990, its channel marker was a short, high pitched tone emitted every two seconds.
-Prior to September 2010, The Buzzer was transmitted from Povarovo near Moscow (unit #143), and carried the callsign "UZB-76".
+Prior to September 2010, The Buzzer was transmitted from Povarovo near Moscow (ex-Transmission site # 143), and carried the callsign "UZB-76".
 Prior to April 14th, 2009, The Buzzer signal was continuous in the last minute of each hour.
 In September 2010, the transmitter was moved to present location, and its activity has significantly increased, due to much larger area to be covered (new Western Military District; The Buzzer formerly served the Moscow Military District) - some facts and faces about The Buzzer site move can be found here (in Russian).